ImmutableVariable/learnityourself/docs/python/unit-1-fundamentals/03-data-types.md

 if result is None:
     print("No result yet")

-# Common use case - default function parameters
+# Common use case - default function parameters (you can come back to this later if you do not understand it)
 def greet(name=None):
     if name is None:
         name = "Guest"